obophenotype/upheno/docs/howto/pattern-merge-replace-old-workflow.md

     $ODK-ONTOLOGY/src/patterns/data/default/

-Make sure that the tsv filename matches the that of the yaml DOSDP pattern file.
+Make sure that the tsv filename matches that of the yaml DOSDP pattern file.

 ### 2. Add the new matching pattern yaml filename to